vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/acts.md

 ---
 layout: page
-title: Acts on Android
+title: Act Now on Android
 permalink: /tag-mobile-sdks/0.9.8/android/acts/
 ---

-The "Act Now" functionality provides users with a means to respond to a merchant's act campaign.
+The "Act Now" functionality provides users with a means to respond to a merchant's "call to action".
 <p>Some examples of Acts:</p>
  - Book a test drive at a car dealership.
  - Request an information pack from a charity.
  - Book a viewing of a painting at an art gallery.

-When a merchant creates an Act campaign they specify the information they require from the user which is then stored as a template on the server.
+When a merchant creates an "Act Now" they specify the information they require from the user which is then stored as a template on the server and link it to an Act [Workflow]({{site.baseurl}}/tag-mobile-sdks/0.9.8/android/workflows).
-When a user interacts with the PowaTag trigger for the act campaign they need to be prompted to provide this information which is then sent to the merchant.
+When a user interacts with the PowaTag [trigger]({{site.baseurl}}/tag-mobile-sdks/0.9.8/android/triggers) associated with the workflow they need to be prompted to provide the required.

 <br/>